mapbender/mapbender/docs/gitarchive/gitarchive.md

 This change ties a knot between MapbenderContainerInfo and [the recent attempt at more uniform sidepane element control](https://github.com/mapbender/mapbender/blob/0e0506118f4cd7721c7b258c66a9aba3adc5d0fd/src/Mapbender/CoreBundle/Resources/public/init/element-sidepane.js).
 MCI instances are punched into the element node data if present, and provisions are made to invoke those callbacks, even though MCI itself no longer does any of this itself.

-The immediate benefit is that Element widgets relying on MapbenderContainerInfo now behave properly in a `buttons`-style sidepane.
+The immediate benefit is that Element widgets relying on MapbenderContainerInfo now behave properly in a `Buttons`-style sidepane.
 Most prominently, Digitizer now correctly switches itself on and off.
-This was previously only possible in an `accordion`-style sidepane.
+This was previously only possible in an `Accordion`-style sidepane.

 ### [1096](https://github.com/mapbender/mapbender/pull/1096)